-Paul G. Allen’s art at Christie’s tops $1 billion, cracking records
+Paul G. Allen’s Art at Christie’s Tops $1 Billion, Cracking Records

 The first of two Allen sales, it shattered a 6-month-old record of $922 million set at Sotheby’s for art from Harry and Linda Macklowe, squabbling spouses whose divorce settlement included the sale of their collection.

-Where a price of $100 million used to signify entry to a rarefied club of auction record-holders, the salesroom scarcely applauded as several lots exceeded that mark, including Paul Cézanne’s 1888-90 cubism precursor “La Montagne Sainte-Victoire” ($138 million, with fees); Vincent van Gogh’s verdant scene of Arles, “Verger avec cyprès” ($117 million); and Gustav Klimt’s 1903 autumnal “Birch Forest” ($105 million).
+Where a price of $100 million used to signify entry to a rarefied club of auction record-holders, the salesroom scarcely applauded as several lots exceeded that mark, including Georges Seurat’s “Les Poseuses, Ensemble (Petite version)” ($149 million, with fees), Paul Cézanne’s 1888-90 cubism precursor “La Montagne Sainte-Victoire” ($138 million); Vincent van Gogh’s verdant scene of Arles, “Verger avec cyprès” ($117 million); and Gustav Klimt’s 1903 autumnal “Birch Forest” ($105 million).

 The Klimt sale broke the previous high for the artist at auction: $88 million for “Portrait of Adele Bloch-Bauer II” in 2006, the same year Allen bought his Klimt for about $40 million.